Hierarchical Overlapping Belief Estimation by Structured Matrix Factorization: Problem Formulation

 \section{Problem Formulation}

+Consider an observed data set of posts collected from a social medium, such as Twitter, where each post is associated with a {\em source\/} and with semantic content, called a {\em claim\/}.
 Let $\pazocal{S}$ be the set of sources in our data set, and $\pazocal{C}$ be the set of claims made by those sources.
-We say that a claim is made by the source if the source posts it, retweets it, or ``likes" it, which suggests that the source endorses the content.
-Let matrix $X$, of dimension $|\pazocal{S}|\times|\pazocal{C}|$, be the matrix of binary entries denoting who endorsed what.
-If source $\pazocal{S}_i$ posted, retweeted, or liked claim $\pazocal{C}_j$, then $x_{ij}=1$, otherwise $x_{ij}=0$.
+While, in this paper, a claim is the content of a tweet (or retweet), the analytical treatment does not depend on this interpretation.
+Let matrix $\mathbf{X}$, of dimension $|\pazocal{S}|\times|\pazocal{C}|$, be a matrix of binary entries denoting who claimed what.
+If source $S_i$ posted claim $C_j$, then $x_{ij}=1$, otherwise $x_{ij}=0$.
+In general, a claim can be made by multiple sources.

-Let matrix $D$, of dimension $|\pazocal{C}|\times|\pazocal{C}|$, denote the {\em similarity\/} structure between claims, by some similarity measure.
-Hence, each element, $d_{ij}$, denotes how similar claims $i$ and $j$ are.
-To keep our approach simple and language agnostic, as we detail later, we choose a similarity metric that considers only lexical (i.e., bag of words) overlap between the respective claims.
-No training or natural language processing is used.
-We defer use of other similarity measures, such as proximity in some semantic embedding space, to future work.

-Finally, let matrix $A$, of dimension $|\pazocal{S}|\times|\pazocal{S}|$, denote the social graph.
-Each entry, $a_{ij}$, denotes the influence of user $i$ on user $j$. $A$ is thus the adjacency matrix of a social network graph, either directed or undirected.
-In this paper, we construct $A$ by calculating the frequency of each source $\pazocal{S}_i$ retweeting original posts of source $\pazocal{S}_j$.
-We call it the {\em retweet graph\/}.

-We further assume that sources are divided by latent belief.
-For example, in a polarized scenario, there may be two different beliefs, $B_1$ and $B_2$, leading to up to three regions to which a narrative may belong: narratives exclusive to $B_1$, narratives exclusive to $B_2$, and narratives that fall in the overlap shared by both $B_1$ and $B_2$, as shown in Figure~\ref{fig:SC_diagram}.
-Figure~\ref{fig:text_demo} shows an actual example of tweets in such a scenario.
-The tweets describe Jamala, the winner of Eurovision 2016 (a song competition), after a controversial competition outcome.
-Post 1 and 5 are agreed upon by both sides of the controversy.
-They belong in the overlap region.
-Other posts include components that are either distinctly pro (green) or distinctly against (blue) the winner/song, representing different attitudes of conflicting groups regarding the competition outcome.

-The problem of belief separation addressed in this paper is the following.
-Given the set of claims $\pazocal{C}$ and their sources $\pazocal{S}$, related by the source-claim matrix $X$, and given the corresponding claim similarity matrix, $D$, and social dependency matrix, $A$, allocate the claims to one of the belief overlap regions specified by a belief mixture matrix, $B$ (which can be thought of as encoding a Venn diagram of the beliefs in the question).
-Next, we describe our solution to this problem.